-Earlier year Year 1 Year 2 Year 3 Target Current status & trend Result 41.6% Rarotonga only. (no change) (no change) >2% annual decrease, or consecutive years of decrease Date 2015 2016 2017 Source Cook Islands F Police
+Earlier year Year 1 Year 2 Year 3 Target Current status & trend Result 41.6% Rarotonga only. (no change) (no change) 255 of 279 Motor vehicle crashes are due to alcohol or reckless driving that's 91% >2% annual decrease, or consecutive years of decrease Date 2015 2016 2017 2018 Source Cook Islands Police causes, and locations.
+The Police are improving their systems to ensure that more consistent and accurate data will be provided for the next indicator report.

 The data used for this indicator relates to all motor vehicle crashes reported to Police on Rarotonga on an annual basis.
 There are no records of motor vehicle crashes in the Pa Enua.
-There are some limitations in the data due to inconsistencies and inaccuracies in data entry and updating, such as inconsistent identification of age, date of birth, gender, causes, and locations.
-The Police are improving their systems to ensure that more consistent and accurate data will be provided for the next indicator report.
+There are some limitations in the data due to inconsistencies and inaccuracies in data entry and updating, such as inconsistent identification of age, date of birth, gender,

-Reporting is static in this year for this indicator.
+Reporting is increasing in this year for this indicator.
 The baseline data set in 2015 indicates 41.6 per cent (80 out of 192) of motor vehicle crashes reported to the Police were caused by reckless behaviour, primarily driving under the influence of drink and drugs.